How to Grow and Care for Spider Plants

 Southern Blight

-If your specimen seems to be infected with Southern blight, remove all infected plant material, and switch out the soil.
+If your specimen is infected, remove all infected plant material, and switch out the soil.

-And if your spider ivy is wilting and you’re not sure why, be sure to check out our article on why spider plants wilt!
+And if your specimen is wilting and you’re not sure why, be sure to check out our article on why spider plants wilt!

 A close up horizontal image of a green houseplant growing in a hanging basket pictured on a soft focus background.